dockstore/dockstore-documentation/docs/getting-started/github-apps/snippet--installation.rst

 .. image:: /assets/images/docs/register-tool-github-apps.png
    :width: 50 %

-Click ``+ Manage Dockstore Installation on GitHub``.
+Click ``+ Manage Dockstore Installations on GitHub``.
 You'll then be redirected to GitHub where you can select which repositories can be accessed by the GitHub app.

 .. image:: /assets/images/docs/manage-gh-app-installation.png
    :width: 50 %